Channel Modeling for Multi-Receiver Molecular Communication Systems: Performance Evaluation

 \subsection{Model Correlation Analysis}

-The comprehensive model has high complexity, and requires higher computational power.
-The shorter the time step $\Delta t$, the higher the computational requirement is.
+The recursive model has high complexity, and requires higher computational power. {The derivation steps can be modeled in a discrete manner in a computer environment, therefore, time is a variable to be discretely modeled.
+Therefore, in such computations,} the shorter the time step $\Delta t$, the higher the computational requirement is.
 Although it provides a higher-accuracy model for molecular SIMO channel response, it is analytically derived as an infinite sum.
 Coefficients of further terms tend to go to $0$, however, it still requires significant amount of calculations.

-Based on the assumption on the further terms going to $0$, the approximation model ignores these terms to provide a relatively-low-complexity molecular SIMO modeling.
+Based on the assumption on the further terms going to $0$, the simplified model ignores these terms to provide a relatively-low-complexity molecular SIMO modeling.
 The terms which correspond to the effect of the molecules \textit{theoretically} absorbed by multiple times, become significant in certain cases such as the topologies of receivers close to each other.

-The comparison between the comprehensive model and the approximation model exhibits significant correlation between the models, as shown in Figure~\ref{comparison1} and \ref{comparison2}.
+The comparison between the recursive model and the simplified model exhibits significant correlation between the models, as shown in Fig.~\ref{fig:cdfs_sc1_correlation_half}, \ref{fig:cdfs_sc1_correlation_pi_2}, \ref{fig:cdfs_sc3_correlation_half}, and \ref{fig:cdfs_sc3_correlation_pi_2}.
 In given topologies, smaller separation angles correspond to closer Rx placements, which require higher terms to be taken into account.
-In cases where the separation angle is smaller than no-eclipse angle, the approximation model slightly deviates from the comprehensive model.
-In other cases where the angular separation is significant and the impact among Rx's is sufficiently weakened, the models correlate quite eloquently.
-In Subsection~\ref{angular_analysis}, the performance of the comprehensive model has been evaluated.
-Considering both analyses, the performance of the approximation model compared to the computer simulation results is significant, and the model results can be said to fit to the molecular SIMO channel response generated by the computer simulations.
+In cases where the separation angle is smaller than no-eclipse angle, the simplified model slightly deviates from the recursive model.
+In other cases where the angular separation is significant and the impact among Rxs is sufficiently weakened, the models correlate quite eloquently. {Our computer-based simulations on the significance of higher terms showed that for the molecular SIMO systems in which the receivers are placed approximately two to three times of their radii or more from each other, the mentioned receivers affect one another less and less.
+Although this effect depends on multitude of spatial parameters, we can roughly state that the deviation between the output of the recursive model and that of the simplified model is bound to be less than $5\%$ as time goes to infinity, when the condition above is satisfied.
+As the distance between the receiver increases, the effect radically continues to decrease, and the outputs of both models converge.}

+In Subsection~\ref{subsection:angular_analysis}, the performance of the recursive model has been evaluated.
+Considering both analyses, the performance of the simplified model compared to the computer simulation results is significant, and the model results can be said to fit to the molecular SIMO channel response generated by the computer simulations.